Unconstrained Analytics Special Report:

 National policy has come under the influence of constructed narratives that mainstream and conservative leaders neither understand nor control.
 Lacking situational awareness to recognize the operational nature of information campaigns directed against national policy, responses tend to be tactically limited and predictably reactive along scripted action-reaction cycles built into the operational sequencing of information campaigns controlled by the Left.
 These powerful but misunderstood narratives drive policy.

 At their core, these narratives are not American.
-Rather, they are dialectically driven Neo-Marxist memes that serve as mass line efforts that operate at the cultural level and are designed to power down into the political space.
+Rather, they are dialectically driven Neo-Marxist memes that infuse mass line efforts operating at the cultural level intent on powering down into the political space.

-This in turn furthers their political warfare efforts that seek to impose conformance resulting in the non-enforcement of laws by those tasked with their oversight and enforcement.
+This furthers the Left’s political warfare effort to impose conformance resulting in the non-enforcement of laws by those tasked with their oversight and enforcement.
 As these narratives transition into prevailing cultural memes, non-enforcement becomes institutionalized and enforced by an opposition that increasingly comes under the control of those narratives.

-As such, for the Left, political organizations like Congress simply become lines of effort in an execution matrix along which information campaigns are executed from outside and above.
+As such, for the Left, political organizations like Congress become vehicles to execute lines of effort in an execution matrix along which information campaigns are executed from outside and above.

-• The political rhetoric driving American politics runs along well-trodden paths that reflect a political framework from a by-gone era incapable of coming to terms with the political movements threatening our constitutional system.
+- The political rhetoric driving American politics runs along well-trodden paths sustaining a political framework from a by-gone era incapable of coming to terms with the political movements threatening our constitutional system today.

-• Constrained by an archaic political rhetoric, mainstream and conservative players have been outmaneuvered in an information battle-space they hardly perceive; responding to current threats in under-inclusive manners.
+- Constrained by this archaic rhetoric, mainstream and conservative players are outmaneuvered in an information battle-space they hardly perceive; responding to current threats in under-inclusive manners.

-• The otherism strategy developed by Marxists to destroy America focuses on the systematic destruction of identity leading to the complete and systematic disenfranchisement of Americans from America.
+- The “otherism” strategy developed by Marxists to destroy America focuses on the systematic destruction of identity leading to the systematic disenfranchisement of Americans from America.
 It manipulates the issues of the “other”, yet it has nothing to do with the “other”.
-It is a classic dialectical negation along Hegelian lines.
-It is also a clear and present danger that will succeed if not countered.
-This analysis isn’t suggesting that this is a way to understand the left, it is stating that it is the only way to understand the Left and that it is 1) Marxist, and 2) dialectically driven.
+Rather, it forces a classic dialectical negation along Hegelian lines.
+This activity presents a clear and present danger that will succeed if not countered.
+As such, this analysis does not suggest that this is a way to understand the left, it argues that it is the only way to understand it; recognizing that it is 1) Marxist, and 2) dialectically driven.

-• The dominant cultural narratives can best be summarized by the saying; “Political correctness is the enforcement mechanism of the multicultural narrative that implements Marxist objectives.”
+- The dominant cultural narratives of our time can best be summarized by the saying; “Political correctness is the enforcement mechanism of the multicultural narrative that implements Neo-Marxist objectives.”
 It is through these narratives that the left drives policy.

-• Narratives that conservative leaders do not control or understand are driving national policy.
+- Narratives that conservative leaders neither control nor understand drive national policy.
 When Republican leaders shrink from Constitutional principles for fear of being accused of racism, sexism, homophobia, etc., they are subordinating those principles to neo-Marxist narratives designed for that purpose.
-Though these narratives may have been imposed on them, Republicans will adopt them through usage—subjective awareness of one’s role in such a process is neither necessary nor required.
+Though these narratives may have been initially imposed, Republicans will adopt them over time through usage.
+Subjective awareness of the role one plays in such a process is neither necessary nor require.

-• In submission to these narratives, establishment Republicans become obedient to the Left, accommodating it through ‘words that work” that creates a gnostic illusion of opposition but which actually signals surrender in the information battle space.
-In that role, regardless of the mandates that elected them, establishment Republicans will tend to defend the issues that got them elected in deliberately under-inclusive manners that demoralizes their own base while conditioning their issues for dialectical negation.
-Having demoralized the base, the Left then disenfranchises them.
-In this role, establishment Republicans become the defeat mechanism of the Left (“Defeat Mechanism: The method of defeating the opponent.”
+- By submitting to these narratives, establishment Republicans first become pliant, and then obedient to the Left, accommodating it through “words that work” that create the illusion of opposition while actually signaling surrender in the information battle space.
+In that role, regardless of the mandates that got them elected, establishment Republicans will defend the issues that got them elected in deliberately under-inclusive manners that conditions those issues for dialectical negation while demoralizing their base.
+What Republicans demoralize, the Left then disenfranchises.
+In this role, establishment Republicans become the defeat mechanism of the Left. (“Defeat Mechanism: The method of defeating the opponent.”
 Joint Publication 5-00.1, Joint Doctrine for Campaign Planning, January 25, 2002).

-• A strategic understanding of the Left must recognize that it is dialectically driven.
+- A strategic understanding of the Left recognizes that it is dialectically driven.
 As such, the Left is a teleologically informed movement that executes through history and thought, along an arc, with a trajectory.
 It is Hegelian.
-It defines everything that “is” as fuel for “becoming” in a dialectical process that it then must seek to negate.
-“Change” “Perpetual Revolution” Analysis of the Left that fails to account for the dialectic will be under-inclusive and flawed.
+It defines everything that “is” as fuel for “becoming” in a dialectical process that compels it to negate. — “Change” “Perpetual Revolution” — Analysis of the Left that does not account for the dialectic will fail.

 - It seeks the destruction of Western culture;

-- It is focused on an “aufheben der Kultur” strategy based on “otherism” (that is nothing more than targeted applications of the dialectical principle of negation)
+- It is focused on an “aufheben der Kultur” strategy based on “otherisms” (and is nothing more than the targeted application of the dialectical principle of negation to a people)

 - It is fully integrated into larger political warfare efforts

-• Frankfurt School leader Herbert Marcuse expressed his concurrence in the Gramsci Marxist plan of adopting a “long march” strategy in recognition of Mao’s political warfare strategy.
+- Frankfurt School leader Herbert Marcuse concurred with the Gramsci Marxist plan to adopt a “long march through the institutions” strategy based on Mao’s “long march” political warfare strategy.

-• Political Warfare, a Maoist Insurgency concept, recognizes the role narratives play in overwhelming a rule of law society that includes the formation of mass line movements and counter-state activities, that utilize narratives, at the cultural level, with the objective of powering down into the political space, where fidelity to the narrative will result in non-enforcement of law that, over time, will become institutionalized.
+- Political Warfare is a Maoist Insurgency concept that recognizes the role narratives play in overwhelming rule of law societies.
+It includes the formation of mass line movements and counter-state activities.
+It also uses cultural level narratives to power down into the political space where fidelity to the narrative will result in non-enforcement of law that, over time, becomes institutionalized.

-• What is popularly called “fake news” and the “deep-state” are better understood in a political warfare analysis as propaganda and the counter-state.
-In the process of transitioning to such an analysis, political warfare further recognizes a method, process and directionality that “fake news” and “deep-state” simply does not capture.
-By their nature, media terms such as “fake news” and “deep-state” are structured to ensure that analysis remains fixed on the surface of events.
+- What is popularly called “fake news” and the “deep-state” are better understood as propaganda and the counter-state.
+Transitioning to a political warfare analysis, one begins to discern methods, processes and directionality that terms like “fake news” and “deep-state” do not capture.
+By their nature, media terms like “fake news” and “deep-state” ensure that analysis remains fixed on the surface of events.

-• Our national aversion to recognizing threats beyond the strictly military, especially the aversion to ideological threats in the political warfare arena, has for some time been recognized by those hostile to America as an existentially exploitable strategic vulnerability.
+- Our national aversion to recognizing threats beyond the strictly military, especially ideological threats in the political warfare arena, has long been recognized by America’s foes as an exploitable strategic level vulnerability.

-• The Left uses dialectically determined political warfare concepts to drive a core set of narratives that inter-operate at the tactical level while integrating at the strategic.
+- The Left uses dialectically determined political warfare concepts to drive a core set of narratives that inter-operate at the tactical level while integrating at the strategic.
 Narratives are associated with the pseudorealities (or second realities) they seek to establish and enforce.
 They are called narratives because they are stories—fictions—that seek to supplant the real with the unreal.
-Narratives are directional, they have velocity, and there is always a target.
+These narratives are directional, they have velocity, and are always oriented on a target.